-To report by phone by dial toll-free, within the United States: 844-348-9584
+To Make a Report By Phone Dial toll-free, within the United States: 844-348-9584

-After you complete your report, you will be assigned a unique code called a "report key."
+After you complete your report you will be assigned a unique code called a "report key."
 Write down your report key and password and keep them in a safe place.
 After 5-6 business days, use your report key and password to check your report for feedback or questions.